patrick-amusivwa/MS1-pawsandclaws/README.md

 #### Universal Features
 ##### Logo and Navbar
 The logo and navbar is fixed at the top of the page.
 At lower screen sizes, it includes a navbar toggler on the right hand side, which then expands to show all of the main links on larger screens.
 The navbar contains two dropdown menus that contain five subsections.
 These have a lighter background to improve visibility.
 The navbar toggler has a yellow background to make it stand out.
 All main links change to yellow on hover.
 The navbar is mid-blue in colour so it stands out against the off-white colour of the background.

-Responsiveness
+##### Responsiveness
 The page is scaled up and down for different screen resolutions.
 This has been achieved using media queries and Bootstraps’ responsive columns.
+A max width has been set in the root directory.
+Beyond this size, the header and footer will stretch to fill the width of the page, while its content remains in the same position as on large screen sizes.
+The page content remains within the boundaries of the max-width.

-Accessibility
+##### Accessibility
 All images and nav elements have alt attributes or aria-labels.
 This includes non-important background images that do not add to the understanding of the website but may still be of interest to visually impaired users.
 Colours of text/backgrounds were chosen for their high contrast ratings, and where the contrast was not sufficiently high, additional background features were added to improve readability.
 Links are consistent when hovered over.
 All font sizes are supplied in rem so they resize appropriately when someone has their own settings for font size.

 ##### Footer
 The footer consists of the social media links and the contact info section.
 The social media icons were supplied by Font Awesome.
-They change from a dark blue to mid-blue on hover.
+They grow on hover so users can tell when they have selected one.
 They are appropriately sized to be easy to tap when using a mobile/touch screen device.
 The contact info section was intended for use by users who do not wish to fill out a contact us form for whatever reason.
 It includes an email address and phone number.
-It has a mid-blue border at the top to separate it from the rest of the off-white screen.
+It has a mid-blue border at the top and a light grey background to separate it from the rest of the off-white screen and improve readability of text.
+On smaller sizes, it collapses into one centered column.
+On larger sizes, the contact section floats right while the social media icons float left.
+These elements remain at these positions on very large screen sizes.

 ##### Meta data
 Descriptions, author’s name, and keywords were included in the head element to increase traffic to the website.
 Each page  has a different label so that if a user has multiple tabs open, they can easily identify which tab is which.